Arthur Shawcross: Second series of murders

-In March 1988, Shawcross began murdering again, primarily targeting sex workers in the Rochester area, before his capture less than two years later.
+In March 1988, Shawcross began murdering again, primarily targeting prostitutes in the Rochester area, before his capture less than two years later.
 He was convicted of eleven murders, with a twelfth not officially ascribed to him.
 The victims were:

 All the victims were murdered in Monroe County except for Gibson, who was killed in neighboring Wayne County.
 Retired detective Robert Keppel has argued that the detectives investigating the case over-relied on the concept of modus operandi, at times searching for multiple suspects due to small differences in the profiles of each victim.

 On January 5, 1990, two days after June Cicero's body was discovered by aerial surveillance, police arrested Shawcross.
-He had been spotted by an eyewitness and a police surveillance team standing near his car, apparently urinating on a bridge over Salmon Creek near where Cicero's body had been dumped.
+He had been spotted by an eyewitness and a police surveillance team standing near his car, apparently masturbating on a bridge over Salmon Creek near where Cicero's body had been dumped.

 Trial and conviction

 In November 1990, Shawcross was tried by Monroe County First Assistant District Attorney Charles J. Siragusa for the ten murders in Monroe County.
 He pleaded not guilty by reason of insanity, with testimony from forensic psychiatrist Dorothy Lewis that he had brain damage, multiple personality disorder (now known as dissociative identity disorder) and post-traumatic stress disorder, and had been sexually abused as a child.
-Lewis also claimed that Shawcross moved into a separate internal personality named "Bessie" when he killed, arguing for him to be institutionalized rather than being returned to the prisons system.
+Lewis also claimed that Shawcross moved into a separate internal personality named "Bessie" when he killed, arguing for him to be institutionalized rather than being returned to the prison system.

 In response to the defense's claim that Shawcross's actions were the product of post-traumatic stress disorder resulting from his war service, FBI criminal profiler Robert K. Ressler reviewed the claim on behalf of the prosecution before the trial.
 Ressler wrote that "[Shawcross's] claim of having witnessed wartime atrocities was patently outrageous and untrue."
 Prosecution psychiatrist Dr. Park Dietz testified that Shawcross had antisocial personality disorder.
 It was later determined that Shawcross had a cyst pressing on the temporal lobe of his brain, as well as scarring on his frontal lobes – areas that are responsible for decision-making and self-control.

 Imprisonment

-Shawcross was held at the Sullivan Correctional Facility in Fallsburg, New York, where he was held until his death.
+Shawcross was incarcerated at the Sullivan Correctional Facility in Fallsburg, New York, where he was held until his death.

 In 2003, Shawcross was interviewed by British reporter Katherine English for a documentary on cannibalism.
 He bragged about slicing out and eating the vulvae of three victims, but refused to discuss his earlier claim of eating the genitals of his first victim, Jack Blake.

 Death

-Officials said 63-year old Shawcross complained of a pain in his leg on the afternoon of November 10, 2008, his date of death.
+Officials said 63-year old Shawcross complained of a pain in his leg on the afternoon of November 10, 2008.
 He was taken to Albany Medical Center where he went into cardiac arrest, and died shortly thereafter.
 He was pronounced dead at 9:50 p.m.